-measures the correlation between the expected pattern ${\bf x}_i$ and the final output of the model, being the initial condition ${\bf S}_0$ a blurred version of the pattern ${\bf x}_i$, and a value $Q^i_{\infty} = 1$ is expected.
-Here, we initialize our simulations with a distorted version of the first stored pattern, ${\bf \widetilde x}_0$, so the overlap parameter is calculated concerning the first pattern.
-With the addition of the multiplicative noise term, an exact steady state, given by the fixed point ${\bf x}_0$, does not exist anymore.
-For low enough noise probability $p$, the system remains in the neighborhood of the fixed point associated with the expected pattern ${\bf x}_0$ but, as $p$ increases, the system can jump among other energy wells and, for high values of $p$, even visit all the configuration space, that is, all the possible stored patterns.
-To take into account this temporal heterogeneity in the system dynamics, it is suitable to consider the time evolution of the overlap parameter, i.e., without going to the limit $t\rightarrow \infty$, that is:
+Here, we initialize our simulations with a distorted version of the first stored pattern, $\widetilde{\mbox{\boldmath$\xi$}}_0$, so the overlap parameter is calculated concerning the first pattern.
+With the addition of the multiplicative noise term $\epsilon^i_t$, the steady/equilibrium state, given by the fixed point $\mbox{\boldmath$\xi$}_0$, is never exactly reached.
+For low enough noise probability $p$, the system remains in the neighborhood of the fixed point associated with the expected pattern $\mbox{\boldmath$\xi$}_0$ but, as $p$ increases, the system can jump among other energy wells and, for high values of $p$, even visit all the configuration space, that is, all the possible stored patterns.
+To take into account this temporal heterogeneity in the system dynamics, it is necessary to consider the time evolution of the overlap parameter, i.e., without going to the limit $t\rightarrow \infty$, that is:

 Then, we can compute time statistics of $Q_t$ and exploit these statistical indices as order parameters.
 In particular, we focus on two order parameters.
 The first one is given by the time average of $Q_t$: